datacite/metadata-reports/preprints/index.md

+#DataCite DOIs for preprints

-DataCite recently examined the DOIs that have been created for software (see https://doi.org/10.5438/1nmy-9902) I have used the [R code provided](https://github.com/datacite/metadata-reports/blob/master/software/index.md) to examine the DOIs that have been created for preprints
+DataCite recently examined the DOIs that have been created for software (see https://doi.org/10.5438/1nmy-9902).
+I have used the [R code provided](https://github.com/datacite/metadata-reports/blob/master/software/index.md) to examine the DOIs that have been created for preprints.

 The number of new DOIs created with 'Preprint' as resource type is growing rapidly, now reaching about 2500 preprint DOIs per month.